 For those who have an interest in military history, The Way of American Genius has many stories to share and personalities to discover.

 North of Laclede, the town of Trenton honors General Crowder.
-Enoch Herbert Crowder is best known as the father of the Selective Service Act.
-During World War I, he served as judge advocate general and provost marshal general.
+Enoch Herbert Crowder is best known as the father of the Selective Service Act, and during World War I, he served as judge advocate general and provost marshal general.
 In 1923, he was appointed as the first ambassador to Cuba.
 Learn more about the life of Crowder by visiting Crowder State Park.

 In Moberly, a statue honoring General Omar Bradley stands in Rothwell Park.
-Bradley was born in Clark, Missouri, on February 12, 1893 and was a highly decorated senior officer of the United States Army who saw distinguished service in North Africa and Western Europe during World War II.
+Born in Clark, Missouri, on February 12, 1893 Bradley was a highly decorated senior officer of the United States Army.
 Before his military career, he attended Moberly High School and was a star player for the school’s baseball team.
+He saw distinguished service in North Africa and Western Europe during World War II.

-General Maxwell Davenport Taylor was a four star of the US Army of the mid-20th century, who served as the fifth Chairman of the Joint Chiefs of Staff after having been appointed by President.
+General Maxwell Davenport Taylor was a four star of the US Army of the mid-20th century.
+After an appointment from the President, he served as the fifth Chairman of the Joint Chiefs of Staff.

 General Sterling Price was a soldier, lawyer, planter, and politician who served as the 11th Governor of Missouri from 1853 to 1857.
 He also served as a US Army during the Mexican-American War, and a Confederate Army major general in the American Civil War.
 There is a statue and a museum in Keytsville, just south of Hwy 36.